Corporate environments

 This plugin supports the use of mirrors out of the box, as dependency resolution is peformed using

 the Maven subsystem for artifact resolution.
-Users must only ensure that their settings.xml
+Users must only ensure that their settings.xml and

 Using authenticated HTTP/FTP endpoints for direct downloads